John Henry Hammond House: First floor

-When the house was built, the "T"-shaped entrance hall had white walls with marble pillars, as well as busts and pedestals made of Caen stone.
+The "T"-shaped entrance hall at the first, or ground, floor has white walls with marble pillars, as well as busts and pedestals made of Caen stone.
 On the right (east) side of the hall, a grand marble staircase ascends to the second floor.
-Doors on the left (west) side led to the courtyard that was shared with the Burden House.
-A reception room was located just north of the western end of the entrance hall and was designed in the Louis XVI style.
-The reception room had gilded furniture and brocades made of satin.
+Doors on the left (west) side lead to the courtyard shared with the Burden House.
+A reception room is located at the southwest corner of the house, west of the entrance hall.
+Originally designed in the Louis XVI style, the reception room had gilded furniture and brocades made of satin.
 The walls had green-and-white panels with carved-stone frames, above which was a gilded screen with painted panels; there was also a fireplace mantel topped by watercolor paintings.
-The reception room is complemented by a similarly sized billiards room north of the entrance hall's eastern end, which was decorated with dark wood panels and green velours.
+The reception room is complemented by a similarly sized billiards room north of the entrance hall's eastern end, which was originally decorated with dark wood panels and green velours.
+East of the entrance hall, at the southeast corner, is a study or private library, which had an elaborate fireplace mantel and a vaulted ceiling.

-A hallway with a carved mantelpiece, a marble bust, and draperies continues north from the reception room toward the dining room.
-The rooms in the northern portion of the first, or ground, floor were originally used as dining and breakfast rooms.
+A hallway continues north from the reception room toward the dining room; when the house was built, the hallway had a carved mantelpiece, a marble bust, and draperies.
+The rooms in the northern portion of the first floor were originally used as dining and breakfast rooms.
 The dining room originally had French walnut furniture, including a table running for its entire length, and the white-painted French-walnut woodwork was covered with Louis XVI-style red tapestries.
 There were carved stone decorations throughout the dining room as well.
-Attached to the former dining room is the breakfast room, a circular space.
+Attached to the dining room is the breakfast room, a circular space.
 The breakfast room originally had green furniture and a green carpet; the walls were initially covered by stone latticework, and the room was topped by a domed skylight.